 Although we shared ways to find the best free camping in Australia, you will need to pay for campsites if your campervan requires charge or you simply need a hot shower.
 From the camping apps we shared above, you can filter the cost depending on your budget and campermate even colour codes campsites depending on price.

-Here are our top tips to save money whilst camping in Australia:
+How to save money on campsites in Australia:

-- Book more than one night: We saved serious dollar in Byron Bay by booking a “5 nights for the price of 3” deal and found these common when camping in Australia
+- Book more than one night: We saved serious dollar in Byron Bay by booking a “5 nights for the price of 3” deal and found these deals common in campsites in Australia.

-- Join a loyalty scheme: Through our campervan rental we received a Top Parks & Discovery Parks keyring, this gave us 10% off all of their campsites as well as earn loyalty points & money off local attractions – every penny counts!
+- Join a loyalty scheme: Through our campervan rental we received a Top Parks & Discovery Parks G’day Rewards Keyring, this gave us 10% off ALL of their campsites in Australia as well as earn loyalty points & money off local attractions – every penny counts!

 - Avoid peak times: Although it was during a public holiday weekend that we scored the Byron Bay deal often peak season (Dec – Feb) and weekends are the most expensive time to go camping in Australia, so to save big bucks avoid these times.